 Major Goals of Treatment

-The diagnosis and management of carbamate toxicity are best done with an interprofessional team that includes the emergency department physician, pulmonologist, neurologist, nurse practitioner, intensivist and the pharmacist.
+The diagnosis and management of carbamate toxicity are best done with an interprofessional team that includes the emergency department physician, pulmonologist, neurologist, nurse practitioner, emergency department nurse, intensivist, and pharmacist.

 In the United States, consider contacting the regional poison center at 1-800-222-1222 for assistance with patient management as well as providing data for epidemiologic purposes.
 Some hospitals may have medical toxicologists available for consultation and advice for patient management.
 These resources may provide guidance with long-term management decisions, such as discontinuation of atropine, and are important resources for data collection and analysis.